Ovski4/jekyll-tabs/README.md

 ### Add a copy to clipboard button

-To get a button to copy the code within a tab, set the `addCopyToClipboardButtons` property value to **true**.
+To get a button that will copy the code within a tab, set the `addCopyToClipboardButtons` property value to **true**.

 This will apply only if `<pre>` tags can be found inside the tabs contents.